LevelUpInc/kex/README.md

 </pre>

 ## What is Kex
 Kex is a Kali NetHunter Installer.
-Which is install official NetHunter relesed by Offinsive Secutity
+Which is install official NetHunter relesed by Offensive Secutity
 ## Requrements
 + 1 Gb of Ram
 + 2 Gb storage